chufangao/chufangao.github.io/_pages/about.md

     <p>Pittsburgh, PA 15213</p>

 news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I am an incoming CS PhD Student at University of Illinois at Urbana-Champaign supervised by Professor [Jimeng Sun](https://cs.illinois.edu/about/people/faculty/jimeng)

-I am currently a staff researcher and 2nd year Masters Student (2020-2022) at Carnegie Mellon University with [Professor Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/) under the [Auton Lab](https://www.ri.cmu.edu/robotics-groups/auton-lab/).
+Currently, I am a staff researcher and 2nd year Masters Student (2020-2022) at Carnegie Mellon University with [Professor Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/) under the [Auton Lab](https://www.ri.cmu.edu/robotics-groups/auton-lab/).
 My areas of focus include Weak Supervision, Unsupervised Feature Representations, and Machine Learning for Healthcare in general.
 I am also broadly interested in sequential data and Generative Adversarial Networks.

 Previously, I obtained my bachelors in Computer Science / Statistical Mathematics from [Purdue University](https://www.stat.purdue.edu/news/2019/spring2019_graduation.html) (2016-2019)

 Please check out my [full CV](../assets/pdf/CV.pdf) for a complete list of my activities!
 Feel free to reach out via the social links at the bottom of the page for further inquiries.

-The following is a list of selected publications, please see [Publications](https://chufangao.github.io/publications/) for a complete list of all of my works.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.